mora-resource-allocation-edge-cloud/mora/README.md

 ##### Deployment with helm without minikube

 ###### isOpenShift
-If you deploy on Kubernetes you have to set in the values.yaml:
+If you deploy on "vanilla" Kubernetes you have to set in the values.yaml:

 ```yaml
 isOpenShift: false